There are Two Exams

 - Advanced project/pre-thesis: This is a research project in the student's area of interest, to be done under the supervision of a faculty advisor.
 The final product is a written report and an oral defense in the presence of a pre-thesis committee.
 One should have a prepared write-up no more than ~20 pages and your talk should be absolutely no longer than 30 minutes.
 The format of the write-up that you submit to the department is flexible.
 You will get frequent questions.
 In this oral especially, we are looking for a depth of understanding that is indicative of independent research.
 This is not about reporting science but about intellectual engagement.
 You should know far more than you are able to present and that should come across in the presentation.
-You will provide your advisor and the Graduate Administrator with a final draft of your presentation three days before you present.
+You will provide your advisor and the Graduate Administrator with a final draft of your write-up three days before you present.
 It is your responsibility to schedule and choose your Committee of three professors.
 Your advisor will be one of your committee members.
 For the other two, they can be in your field but one of the two should be outside your research view.
 For example, you can have three theorists but one theorist needs to be outside your research view.
 If your advisor is in another department then one of the committee members needs to be a faculty member from the physics department.
 You are encouraged to think of pre-thesis committee members who will also serve on your thesis committee.
 Once you have a date and time, please contact the Graduate Administrator to reserve a room for you.
 The Committee will give one grade for your presentation.
 The deadline to complete your pre-thesis oral defense is before the start of winter break during your third year.
 There is wide agreement that these orals are fun: they give the faculty a chance to see what's happening in other fields.
 Come tell us what you've been thinking about!